eddymarts/AI-from-scratch/README.md

-# Linear Regression from Scratch
+# Machine Learning from Scratch

 Implementing Machine Learning models from scratch.
 Class methods are set to match sci-kit learn models.